KevinMC12/cis106/cis106/weekReports/WeekReport8/weekReport8.md

 In vim, press `i` to enter insert mode and input text.

 ## How to save a file in VIM
 In vim, press `:` to enter the command mode and input `:w` to save the file.
-To save the file and quit vim, input `:wq`
+To save the file and quit vim, input `:wq!`

 ## How to search for a word inside VIM
 To search for a word inside vim forward, input `/ + word you are looking for`.
 To search backwards, input `? + word you are looking for` Inputting the letter n will repeat the search for the next word.